stsievert/swix/README.md

 ## Swift Matrix Library
-Swift is a high level language that is asking for some numerical library to perform computation *fast*, or at the very least *easily*.
+Apple's Swift is a high level language that is asking for some numerical library to perform computation *fast*, or at the very least *easily*.
 This is a bare-bones wrapper for that library.

-This library is hacked together and not as complete as it should be.
-This library was programmed in two days to see what's possible and does not hook in with the Accelerate framework.
-If you feel the need to add your function, I think this library provides some good examples.
+A way to have iOS run matlab-like code is something I've been waiting for, and am incredibly excited to see the results.
+This will make porting complex signal processing algorithms to C *much* easier, meaning that more of the general public can see these algorithms *on their mobile device.*

+For example, setting every element in an array to a single value involved something like `for {int i=0; i<N; i++} x[i] = 3;`.
+With Swift (and this library), it's just `var x = ones(N) * 3`.

+While this library is basic (and hacked together in two days), I expect something like [NumPy][numpy] to be released: a mathematical library that includes more than needed.
+I should mention that this library just wraps Swift and does not call other libraries, such as the powerful [Accelerate framework][accel].
+If you find a function to add, feel free to submit a pull request.

 Currently, this library gives you